zcvele/OfficeDocs-SkypeForBusiness/Teams/direct-routing-monitor-sip-ladder.md

 For more information on SIP messages, see [Direct Routing protocols](direct-routing-protocols-sip.md).

-### Troubleshooting with the SIP call flow
+## Troubleshooting with the SIP call flow

-For guidance in diagnosing issues, see [Diagnose issues with Direct Routing](https://learn.microsoft.com/microsoftteams/troubleshoot/phone-system/direct-routing/diagnose-direct-routing-issues).
+For guidance in diagnosing issues, see [Diagnose issues with Direct Routing](/troubleshoot/phone-system/direct-routing/diagnose-direct-routing-issues).

-For referencing SIP response codes, see [Microsoft and SIP response codes](https://learn.microsoft.com/microsoftteams/troubleshoot/phone-system/direct-routing/microsoft-sip-response-codes).
+For referencing SIP response codes, see [Microsoft and SIP response codes](/troubleshoot/phone-system/direct-routing/microsoft-sip-response-codes).

-## See also
+## Related articles

 [Plan Direct Routing](direct-routing-plan.md)